 Mapping allows users to access a website on the web server as if it were one of the drives on their computer (i.e., G:\ drive).
 This gives users the ability to view, organize, and manipulate the contents of their web directory as if it were content in a regular folder on their computer.
 Faculty and staff that have an on-campus computer connected to the academic network, or connect to the campus network from home via VPN, have this option.
 Otherwise users will need to use an FTP client to transfer files to and from the web server in order to add content or make edits.

 Faculty can connect to their web directory on Instructional1 by creating a Web Folder connection.
 Web folders allow you to modify the content on a server as if it were in a folder on your own computer.

 Visit the following pages for instructions:

 - Web Folder Connection Using MAC OS X

 - Web Folder Connection Using Windows Vista or 7

 The most common method for transferring files to the web server is to use an FTP (File Transfer Protocol) client.
-To transfer files using this method, you must have a FTP client installed on your computer and you must use your UNIX username and password.
+To transfer files using this method, you must have a FTP client installed on your computer that supports secure file transfers (SFTP) and you must use your UNIX username and password.
 WS_FTP, SSH Secure FTP, and Fetch are FTP clients that have been included in the Desktop Services Software.
-Instructions for using SSH Secure FTP (PDF), and Fetch are available.

 The following may vary slightly according to the particular FTP client being used, but these steps should apply for most FTP clients when connecting to the University web server (web.calstatela.edu).